A Unified Formulation of Geometry-aware Dynamic Movement Primitives: Related Works

 \section{Related Works}

 \ac{lfd} is a valuable framework to teach the robot new skills without explicitly coding them. \ac{lfd} framework is effective in extracting relevant patterns from a few task demonstrations and in generalizing these patterns to different scenarios. \ac{lfd} has been deeply investigated and several approaches have been developed in the literature.
-These include, among others, \ac{dmp} \citep{ijspeert2013, saveriano2021dynamic}, \ac{promp} \citep{paraschos2013}, \acp{gmm} \citep{calinon2014}, and \ac{kmp} \citep{huang2019,huang2020toward}.
+These include, among others, \ac{dmp} \cite{ijspeert2013, saveriano2023dynamic}, \ac{promp} \cite{paraschos2013}, \acp{gmm} \cite{calinon2014}, and \ac{kmp} \cite{huang2020toward}.

 In many previous works, training data are simply treated as time series of Euclidean vectors.
-Other approaches, like~\citep{pastor2009learning}~and~\citep{silverio2015learning}, learn and adapt quaternion trajectories without enforcing the unit norm constraint, which leads to non-unit quaternions and hence requires an additional re-normalization step.
-Nevertheless, several works in the literature have investigated to some degree the problem of learning manipulation skills with specific geometric constrains.
-Examples of such skills include orientations, impedance, and manipulability matrices which are encapsulated in \ac{spd} matrices.
+Other approaches, like~\cite{pastor2009learning}, learn and adapt quaternion trajectories without enforcing the unit norm constraint, which leads to non-unit quaternions and hence requires an additional re-normalization step.
+Nevertheless, several works in the literature have investigated, to some extent, the problem of learning manipulation skills with specific geometric constraints.
+Examples of such skills include orientations, impedance, and manipulability matrices that are encapsulated in \ac{spd} matrices.
 The following paragraphs examine the state-of-the-art approaches.